15 Top Things To Do In Seattle In July 2025

 9) Take a cruise on Seattle Harbor

-Most people book a ferry ride to Bainbridge Island (rightfully so) without the realization that they could also book a cruise that sails along the Seattle Harbor and Elliot Bay.
+Most people book a ferry ride to Bainbridge Island (rightfully so) without the realization that they could also book a cruise that sails along the Seattle Harbor and Elliott Bay.
 While you sail, a narrator details the history of the waterfront while the Olympic and Cascade ranges provide a spectacular backdrop for the city skyline.

 10) Dine at Local Restaurants

-11) Chris Cornell Statue at “MoPop”
+11) See the Chris Cornell Statue Outside of “MoPop”

-12) Admire the Murals in Greenwood
+12) Admire the Murals in the Greenwood Neighborhood

 We found out about the murals after trying to get a table at, “Flintcreek Cattle Co.”, but ended up having about an hour to wait.
 So we walked around and found them.
 They’re ever changing so the art never gets stale.

-13) Pike Place Market
+13) Eat Your Way Around Pike Place Market

 85 Pike Street #500, Seattle, WA 98101

-14) Ride the Great Wheel
+14) Ride the Seattle Great Wheel

-15) The Underground Tour
+15) Take an Underground Tour